First published in the Natural Parent Magazine, available in shops in New Zealand or Australia but can be ordered from anywhere in the world.

 Subscribe to our newsletter to receive peaceful parenting tips and updates.

-If you need support in your journey of adopting peaceful parenting strategies in your family, join our Peaceful Parent Village and work through our eCourses.
-They will take you on a step-by-step journey through understanding and practicing the centering, connecting and communication skills that can transform your relationship with your child!
+If you need this kind of support in your journey of learning and applying peaceful parenting strategies in your family, sign up for one or many of our Peaceful Parent eCourses.
+Thousands of families around the world are experiencing the joy and relief of increased harmony and cooperation in their families as they give themselves the gift of working through these courses.
+They will take you on a step-by-step journey through understanding and practicing the centering, connecting and communication skills that will transform your relationship with your child!

 Follow Genevieve on FACEBOOK